Revealing the Local Cosmic Web from Galaxies by Deep Learning: Methods

-In both cases, the validation loss function reaches its global minimum, and it does not increase more than 1.1 times its global minimum until the last epoch.
-From each run, we select three models from three different epochs for the following performance test: at the minimum validation loss, at the minimum training loss, and the last epoch.
+\tcg{Figure~\ref{fig:learning_curve} shows the evolution of the MSE loss functions from both train and validation sets as a function of epoch in \textsf{TNG300}.
+Both train and validation losses similarly decrease over epoch until the validation loss reaches its minimum around $8 \times 10^{-3}$ at $\sim 140$ epochs, while the train loss continues decreasing at all epochs.
+Similar minimum values of validation losses have been found during our test training, and we expect that the above value is close to the global minimum of the validation loss function in our current CNN setup.
+If the validation loss greatly increases over epoch after reaching its minimum while the train loss keeps decreasing, it may infer that the learning process starts overfitting the data---the learning process tries to memorize the data without finding any global feature.
+In our runs, however, the validation loss does not increase more than 1.1 times its minimum until the last epoch, which suggests that our result would not suffer from overfitting problem significantly.} From each run, we select three models from three different epochs for the following performance test: at the minimum validation loss, at the minimum training loss, and the last epoch.

+For \textsf{TNG300}, we perform \tcg{six additional} alternative training \tcg{with different configurations of the input layer (\emph{comparison models} hereafter) to understand how such difference affects our prediction (see Table~\ref{tab:models})}. \tcg{\textsf{16mag} and \textsf{17mag} use the alternative absolute $B$-band magnitude cutoffs $M_B < -16$ and $-17$, respectively. \textsf{stellarMass}} uses the logarithm of the total stellar mass rather than the simple galaxy number as an input layer, \tcg{while \textsf{noVpec}} does not use the radial peculiar velocity \tcg{.
+Finally, \textsf{DMhalo} uses the dark matter halos in the dark-matter-only simulation \textsf{TNG300-1-Dark} instead of galaxies in the \textsf{TNG300-1}.}\footnote{\tcg{Note that \citet{modi2018} performed a similar study to reconstruct the (initial) density perturbation from the dark matter halo distributions by DL, while they focused more on large scales such as baryon acoustic oscillation (BAO) rather than relatively small scales such as ours.}}